 Place de la Concorde

 The largest square in Paris lies between Champs-Elysées and the Tuileries Garden.
-The construction of this square was completed in 1772 and early on named as Place Louis XV.
+The construction of this square was completed in 1772 and early on named Place Louis XV.

 The fountains created in the reign of Louis Philippe are worth seeing here.
 The structures representing the Rococo Louis Quinze architectural sense at the north give this square a whole new look while the 3500 years old obelisk remains the core of this beautiful Paris sightseeing spot.